JohnOmoseni/ubulu-africa-test/README.md

   All fields are required, with real-time validation feedback.
   Email fields are validated to ensure valid email format.

--Form Submission: Displays submitted data in a modal popup for user confirmation.
+- Form Submission: Displays submitted data in a modal popup for user confirmation.
   **Bonus** - Nested Fields/Conditional Rendering:

-- Supports conditional rendering of fields based on form state (e.g., show/hide fields based on user input).
-- Designed to be extensible for nested fields (e.g., address fields) with minimal changes.
+- Designed to be extensible for nested fields with minimal changes.

 **Implementation Details:**